Blepharoplasty or eyelid surgery is designed to reduce the sign of aging in the upper and/or lower eyelids.

 Yes.
 Dr. Landon may suggest a combination of procedures based on the patient's individual needs and cosmetic concerns.
 Oftentimes, a blepharoplasty and eyebrow lift procedure are performed at the same time as a face and neck lift to achieve total facial rejuvenation.
 In some cases, correcting signs of aging in one area of the face but not another may result in an inharmonious result.

-Bags under the eyes, as well as, most types of dark circles we will see improvement with a lower eyelid lift procedure.
+Bags under the eyes, as well as, most types of dark circles we will see improvement with a lower blepharoplasty procedure.
 Some patients are prone to cosmetic changes in this area as a result of aging, genetics, lifestyle choices, or a combination of all three.

 However, the cosmetic procedures at Landon Plastic Surgery can help.
-Your Tampa lower eyelift surgery alleviates the excess skin, under-eye bags, and puffiness for an eye enhancement that looks completely natural.
+Your lower blepharoplasty alleviates the excess skin, under-eye bags, and puffiness for an eye enhancement that looks completely natural.
 Dr. Landon makes use of the latest eyelift techniques to minimize unnecessary trauma during surgery while maximizing the results of your procedure.

 Television watching and reading should be limited in the early days of recovery.
-Showering is acceptable 24 hours after the surgery, and eye make-up wear may be applied after 1 to 2 weeks.
+Showering is acceptable 24 hours after a blepharoplasty, and eye make-up wear may be applied after 1 to 2 weeks.
 Typical return to work is approximately 7 to 10 days, return to exercise is approximately 4 to 6 weeks, and smoking is prohibited in the postoperative period.